Group Tutoring Vs One To One: How It Compares For Cost & Effectiveness

 What is group tutoring?

-Group tutoring is when a professional tutor works with a certain number of pupils in a group setting and typically takes place in a tuition centre or classroom, very similar to a classroom we associate ourselves with.
+Group tutoring is when a professional tutor works with a certain number of pupils in a group setting to help close any learning gaps they share in common.
+Typically, it takes place in a tuition centre or classroom, very similar to a classroom we associate ourselves with.

-The number of pupils in group tutoring sessions can vary, ranging from small group sessions being 2 or 3 pupils or groups of up to 4 or 5 pupils.
+The number of pupils in group tutoring sessions can vary, ranging from small group sessions of 2 or 3 pupils or groups of up to 4 or 5 pupils.

-It should be noted that whilst some consider groups of over 6 to still be group tuition, this is somewhat debatable and more accurately reflects group teaching.
+While some consider groups of over 6 as group tuition, this is somewhat debatable and more accurately reflects group teaching.
 When groups become too big for focused attention on pupils and personalised teaching, the effect of the tutoring decreases.
-Additionally, if schools wish to use National Tutoring Programme funding, groups cannot exceed 6 pupils.

 How effective is group tutoring?